Improving the Adversarial Robustness for Speaker Verification by Self-Supervised Learning: Experimental Results: Adversarial Samples Purification

 \section{Experimental Results: Adversarial Samples Purification}

 This section evaluates the adversarial purification performance of the SSLR models.
 Two situations are taken into account according to the knowledge that attackers know about the SSLR models.
 Firstly, we assume that attackers are unaware of the SSLR models, and adversarial samples are generated with the ASV model only.
-This situation is the most practical one since the realistic attacking scenarios are mainly black-box ones, and the attackers cannot access the model internals.
+This situation is the most practical one since the realistic attacking scenarios are usually black-box ones, and the attackers cannot access the model internals, not to mention the defense method.
 Secondly, we leave some knowledge of SSLR models to attackers to demonstrate our methods' robustness.